lzhLab/epitope/README.md

 * Pytorch
 * the requried packages in the "requirements.txt"

-# The directory structure of code
+# The directory structure of codes
 Model
 　　├─datas
 　　│　│　config.ini　**-> This is the configuration file.**